nathanielcompton/publix-tenders/README.rst

 	| ``(publix-tendies-sdk)$ pipenv install --dev``

 Documentation: Sphinx
-	This repo uses Sphinx_ to generate documentation
+	This repo uses Sphinx_ to generate documentation.
 The Makefile script contains a number of commands which make life easier for the Sphinx user.

-To build and serve HTML-compatible documentation, run
+	To build and serve HTML-compatible documentation, run:

 	| ``(publix-tendies-sdk)$ make clean``
 	| ``(publix-tendies-sdk)$ make html``
 	| ``(publix-tendies-sdk)$ python -m http.server``

 	From there, documentation will be served at: ``localhost:8000/_build/html``

 	*Note:* Make sure to ``make clean`` Sphinx directories before committing code.

 Testing
 -------